Quiza12/pathtopeace/little-wins.md

   + Lengthens lifespan

 ## Brain Puzzles (newspaper or online)
-+ Exposing the brain to a lower-pressure challenge every now and then can help prepare a person for the higher-pressure challenges in life
++ Exposing the brain to a light-pressured challenge every now and then can help prepare a person for the heavy-pressure challenges in life
 + Solving these puzzles and quizzes grants you a little win for the day, which is what we’re all about at Path to Peace!
 + Sporcle (everything): https://www.sporcle.com/
 + Sudoku: https://sudoku.com/